nomic-ai/gpt4all-datalake/README.md

 ### Open sourcing the data.
 Nomic AI will provide automatic snapshots of this raw parquet data.
 You will be able to interact with the snapshots:
+- In their raw exported form.
 - In automatic [Atlas](https://atlas.nomic.ai/) maps over its raw, cleaned and curated form.
-- Through highly-processed downloads where the data has been curated, de-duplicated and cleaned for LLM training/finetuning.
+- Through downloads where the data has been curated, de-duplicated and cleaned for LLM training/finetuning.

 ### Data Privacy